 Now here comes the fun part of deciding just where to display your felt ball garland!

 You can drape your DIY garland over just about anything.
 I highly recommend doing it the way I’ve shown in the pictures below.
 If you don’t have anything to hang the garland on, just use pins to push it into the wall.
 You won’t see them (use a hammer to tap them in).

 Swag your DIY garland about every three to five feet for a little interest.
 You never want to hang it straight.
 The swag (tacking it up at various points) will integrate into your decor better.
 Trust me!

-I chose to drape mine over a map.
+I chose to drape my felt balls over a map.

 Or you could try draping them over some white curtains.
 No pins were required for either method!

 Are you ready for a video that will show you how to make this fun DIY garland?
-Check it out below:
+Check it out: